Schmutsi/Network-Operating-System/DNS.md

 };
 ```

-Create a folder _primary_ and files _zone.public_ and _zone.private_.
+We create a folder _primary_ and files _zone.public_ and _zone.private_.
 In these zone files we define the zone names and domain names associated to the primary server.

 This file starts with a Start Of Authority (SOA) record, which has information about the zone, like the main name server, the administrator's email, and how long to wait between refreshes.